joedefen/wordle-guess4/README.md

 > To play wordle optimally, you must craft the next word given all the know information and the statistics of remaining possibilities.
 This strategy mostly eliminates that time consuming, tedious chore w/o sacrificing losing the game.

 **Spoiler Alert.** Most people have favorite first words pulled from computer simulations or trial-and-error.
-But, using four canned words makes wordle too easy to solve.
+But, using four canned words may make wordle "too easy to solve".
 If new to Wordle, then you can use these words as "training wheels", particularly if you try to lower your average tries by looking for opportunities to deviate from the canned words to minimize the average number of guesses.

 **Suggested Human Stategy**:
 * by default, play all four canned words and then guess; if you do this, then you will often solve on the 5th try, and if not, on the 6th.
 * to lower your average attempts significantly:
   * start guessing the answer when you think it has been narrowed down to one or two words; this typically requires 4 known letters; possibly just 3 if some positions are known and the exposed letters are very helpful.
-  * sometimes, it makes sense to reverse the 3th and 4th word; e.g., if word 4 ends in "y" and "e" has been eliminated from slot 4 and 5 and slot 5 is uncertain, then play word 4 play the word ending in "y".
  * starting to guess too early (e.g. when there are actually more than two possibilites) is the "trap" that loses most games; when you deviate from the canned words, reconsider after the first deviation if it seems you misjudged (and resume the unused canned words).
  * see more tips in the section below, "Additional Some Rules of Thumb".